Which singular tangent bundles are isomorphic?: Abstract

 Logarithmic and \( b \)-tangent bundles provide a versatile framework for addressing singularities in geometry.
 Introduced by Deligne and Melrose, these \emph{modified bundles} resolve singularities by reframing singular vector fields as well-behaved sections of these \emph{singular bundles}.
 This approach has gained significant attention in symplectic geometry, particularly through its applications to the study of Poisson manifolds that are symplectic away from a hypersurface (\( b^m \)-symplectic forms).

-In this article, we investigate the conditions under which these singular tangent bundles are isomorphic to the tangent bundle or other singular bundles, analyzing in detail the case of spheres.
+In this article, we investigate the conditions under which these singular tangent bundles are isomorphic to the tangent bundle or other singular bundles, analyzing in detail the low-dimensional case and the case of spheres.
+We also examine the existence of geometric structures in light of these conditions.
 Furthermore, we establish a Poincaré–Hopf theorem for the \( b^m \)-tangent bundle, offering new insights into the interplay between singular structures and topological invariants.